 You can’t always get what you want, but…

 The room filled with the usual suspects and small talk.
-This year it seemed an unwritten rule that before any presenter could talk about their good work there came this certain chart.
-It was the late 1990’s, exciting times when ever faster computers, internet connections and aerospace technology came together to spur dreams of things … Continue reading You can’t always get what you want, but…
+This year, it seemed an unwritten rule that before any presenter could talk about their good work there came this particular chart.
+It was the late 1990s, exciting times when ever-faster computers, internet connections, and aerospace technology came together to spur dreams of things to … Continue reading You can’t always get what you want, but…

 I’m with the AI, and I’m here to help